 Workers should be provided with protective boots, clothing, gloves, hardhats, and goggles.
 These items ensure that employees are less likely to be injured, and the employer should carry Workers’ Compensation insurance that pays for any injuries on the job.
 In like manner, employees should not work in dangerous conditions, such as rainstorms, snowstorms, under heavy winds, or when inclement weather is impending.

 Who is Responsible for Electrocution Accidents?

 While injured workers can recover benefits for their work injuries due to the Workers’ Compensation no-fault system, third-party vendors may be held liable for contributing to the worker’s injuries.
 Guilty parties may include:

 - The contractor or building site owner

 - Public entities, such as the power company

-Workers should report their injuries immediately and retain an attorney who will investigate their > claim. > > If you were injured in an electrocution accident at work, the Vineland Workers’ Compensation lawyers > at DiTomaso Law can help.
-We will review your case and obtain the benefits you rightfully deserve > for your injuries.
+Workers should report their injuries immediately and retain an attorney who will investigate their claim.

+If you were injured in an electrocution accident at work, the New Jersey Electrocution Accident Lawyers at DiTomaso Law can help.
+We will review your case and obtain the benefits you rightfully deserve for your injuries.
 Call us at 856-414-0010 or contact us online for a free consultation.
-Located in > Cherry Hill, New Jersey, we serve injured workers throughout South Jersey, including Mt.
-Holly, > Camden County, and Vineland.
+Located in Cherry Hill, New Jersey, we serve injured workers throughout South Jersey, including Mt.
+Holly, Camden County, and Vineland.